ngkhiem97/mujoco-arm/README.md

 |-----------------------|-----------------------|-----------------------|
 | ![](figures/push.gif) | ![](figures/pap.gif) | ![](figures/slide.gif) |

 This Python project uses MuJoCo simulation to control [six degrees of freedom Gen3 robotic arm](https://www.kinovarobotics.com/product/gen3-robots).
-The project aims to control the robot with three specific actions: push, pick-and-place, and push.
+The project aims to control the robot with three specific actions: push, pick-and-place, and slide.
 For instructions on running the program, please see below.

 ## Install requirements